Raymond Robertson (politician): Parliamentary career

 After unsuccessfully contesting Clydesdale in 1987, he was selected as Scottish Conservative and Unionist Party candidate for Aberdeen South.
 In a surprise result, at the 1992 general election, he was elected as member of parliament (MP) for Aberdeen South, defeating Labour's Frank Doran, who had held the seat since 1987.
 In July 1995 he was appointed as Parliamentary Under-Secretary at the Scottish Office, a post he held until the 1997 general election.
+Robertson lost his Aberdeen South seat to Labour's Anne Begg at the 1997 general election.

 Outside Parliament

-Robertson lost his Aberdeen South seat to Labour's Anne Begg at the 1997 general election.

 Following the election, in May 1997, he became Scottish Conservative and Unionist Party Chairman.
 In 2001, he resigned after unsuccessfully contesting the Eastwood constituency at the 2001 general election and the subsequent resignation of William Hague, the then Conservative Party leader.

 After politics he became a founding director of Halogen Communications Ltd, a public affairs and public relations consultancy with offices in Edinburgh and Washington, D.C.